byrantwithyou/mywebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a master student in computer sciecne at ETH Zurich.
+I am a master student in computer science at ETH Zurich.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->